dagger/dagger/docs/current/cookbook.md

 ### Build image from Dockerfile

-The following code listing builds an image using an existing Dockerfile in the current working directory on the host.
+The following code listing builds an image from a Dockerfile in the current working directory on the host.

 <Tabs groupId="language">
 <TabItem value="Go">